 Burdock Root (Gobo)

-Inventory, 10 lbs : 0
+Inventory, 10 lbs : 0.45

-This item was last sold on : 07/18/18
+This item was last sold on : 01/07/21

-Burdock root is especially popular in Japanese cuisine.
-In Japan, 'Gobo root' is often sliced thinly into coin-shaped pieces, fried and served as a chip-like snack.
-It is also an essential ingredient in the Japanese dish kimpira, a type of slaw made with julienned Gobo root, carrot, dried chili peppers and soy sauce.
-The long root is commonly pickled in rice vinegar and served alongside sushi.
-The Japanese have also been known to eat the young, tender leaves of the Burdock plant.
+Burdock root is especially prevalent in Japanese cuisine and is known as Gobo root.
+In Japan, the root is often sliced thinly into coin-shaped pieces, fried, and served as a chip-like snack.
+It is also an essential ingredient in the Japanese dish kinpira, a type of slaw made with julienned Burdock root, carrot, dried chile peppers, and soy sauce.
+This dish was named after the well-known Japanese hero Kintaro, and Japanese locals believe eating this dish with a hint of spice will give them strength like Kintaro.
+Burdock root is also commonly pickled in rice vinegar and served alongside or inside of sushi and is served in miso soup with pork.

 Recipes that include Burdock Root (Gobo).
 One is easiest, three is harder.